- Marijuana contains the mind altering chemical THC, which can affect mood, concentration, judgment, senses, movement, and memory.

 - Short-term effects of marijuana depend on how strong the THC is, and whether alcohol or other drugs are used at the same time.

-- Long-term use of marijuana can cause serious mental, physical, and social problems, including addiction.
+- Long-term use of marijuana can harm the developing adolescent brain and cause serious mental, physical, and social problems, including addiction.

 Weed, pot, Mary Jane, ganja, bud – what do these terms have in common?
 They’re all slang names for marijuana.

 When someone smokes marijuana, the THC travels through the lungs and into the bloodstream.
-When it reaches the brain, THC connects with the nerve cells that affect memory, concentration, perception, and pleasure.
+When it reaches the brain, THC connects with the nerve cells that affect memory, concentration, perception, mood, and pleasure through the brain’s reward pathway.
 This is what is called a “high”.
+Powerful memories of intense high are implanted into the amygdala, part of the brain’s limbic or “survival” system, which can cause intense drug cravings for months, years or even for the rest of your life.

 Within a few minutes of smoking, a person may experience a combination of the following: